Olivia-lucky/O-Tile-structure-construction-when-m-is-a-multiple-of-4/README.md

 ## To compile:
 * Install gcc (g++) that supports -std=c++11 (only Dev-C++)
 Tools---Compiler Options---General---Add the following commands when calling the compiler: -std=c++11
-Tools---Compiler Options---General---Add the following commands when calling the linker: -static-libgcc

 ## Others: